“I just finished Mistborn…what Sanderson book should I read next?

-That’s what happens when you pump out 2 to 4 books a year since 2005–
+That’s what happens when you’ve been pumping out 2 to 4 books a year since 2005.

 I’ve wanted to do a Brandon Sanderson appreciation post for a LONG time.
 With the latest entrant to the series that has become his Magnum Opus, The Stormlight Archives, days away from being published, I thought it would be a good time.

-First though, I’ll share a few reasons why Brandon Sanderson is awesome.
+First things first: A few reasons why Brandon Sanderson is awesome.

 –He writes fast